 3. The intelligent battery charging process

-In terms of price and volume, devices such as single-chip computers, voltage sensors, current sensors, and temperature sensors are a viable option in smart battery systems.
+In terms of price and volume, devices such as single-chip computers, voltage sensors, current sensors, and temperature sensors are viable options in smart battery systems.

 The performance of an intelligent battery system has two aspects: